jmhodges/levigo_leveldb_1.4/README.md

 You'll need the shared library build of [LevelDB](http://code.google.com/p/leveldb/) installed on your machine.
 The current LevelDB will build it by default.
-The minimum version of LevelDB required is currently 1.6.

 Now, if you build LevelDB and put the shared library and headers in one of the standard places for your OS, you'll be able to simply run: